Thierry-Dumont/RKkit/README.md

 ### Notebooks ###

-All are Sage / Jupyter notebooks.
+All are Sage/Jupyter notebooks.
 Launch Sage by typing:

 `sage -n jupyter`